People often ask me, “How can you tell if a book has been designed by an amateur? I mean, it’s just a book, right?”

 This is a problem you see over and over again with books produced in a word processor.
 In the thousands of lines in a typical print book, there will be some that have to open huge spaces between words, like those shown here, to get the lines to justify.
 Those big holes are unsightly and a sure sign of an amateur production.

 2. Rampant running heads

 Unfortunately all too common, it looks like the author couldn’t figure out how to have running heads on some pages and not others.
 Or, they thought every page should have one.
 But display pages, like this chapter opening page, doesn’t need and shouldn’t have, a running head.

 Yep, here it is again, that running head that just won’t quit.
 This error is surprisingly common, but the rule is easy to remember: if the page is blank, that means it’s blank and nothing–no page numbers or running heads–should appear on the page.

 Sometimes it looks like the author was trying to save money at their print on demand (PoD) supplier, since most PoD vendors charge by the page.
 But this isn’t the way to solve that problem.
 It can also happen if you only ever look at your book on screen, where the pages probably look fine, and never see the bound book.
 But type that disappears into the gutter (spine side) or that leaves no space for fingers to comfortably hold the book, doesn’t show your work very well.

 5. Rag right composition

-Okay, there are all 5, illustrated and explained.
-To avoid this kind of thing, pick up your free copy of my Book Construction Blueprint, you’re going to like it.
+Okay, there are all five, illustrated and explained.
+To avoid these kinds of errors, pick up your free copy of my Book Layout Template, you’re going to like it.

 And if you think I’m all wrong, or if you want to nominate your own “worst offenders,” let me know in the comments.